For help, advice and telephone ordering call our team on 0121 666 6646

 In my day job as Associate Publisher for Pan Macmillan imprint Bluebird, one area into which I commission is self-development.
 I’ve increasingly seen proposals and books built around female people pleasing, guilt, and what to do about an ingrained desire to put everyone before yourself.

-We’ve seen lots of wonderful children’s books about boys who don’t fit into gender stereotypes.
+We’ve seen lots of wonderful inclusive children’s books about boys who don’t fit into gender stereotypes.
 Julian Is a Mermaid, Dracula Spectacular, Perfectly Norman and My Shadow Is Pink are just a few that spring to mind.
-But there are far fewer that cover girls who don’t want to be girly, or that help parents navigate showing their daughters that they don’t have to be nice all the time, they don’t have to smile and make life palatable to others.
+But there are far fewer picture books writing about girls who don’t want to be girly, or that help parents navigate showing their daughters that they don’t have to be nice all the time, they don’t have to smile and make life palatable to others.

 As opportunities for women continue to grow, perhaps its these skills that will help the leaders of tomorrow be secure in themselves, and happy in their choices.